AB-255

 Key Takeaways

-• Prohibits eviction based solely on substance use relapse and mandates assistance in finding alternative housing if needed.
+• Prohibits eviction based solely on substance use relapse in recovery housing programs.

 Get Involved